Chapter 4:

 "Well, who then?
 Unlike you, I don't know everything that'll happen and exactly when it will."

-Judging from the look of embarrassment on her face, it didn't seem like she had intended to open the door with such force.
-Sheepishly, she scratched the back of her head before turning to look at Blake.
+Judging from the look of embarrassment on her face, it didn't seem like she intended to open the door with such force.
+Sheepishly scratching the back of her head, she turned to look at Rin.

 "You haven't seen her in a long time, but you still recognize her, don't you?"

-Blake couldn't tell what his reflection was talking about at first.
-He eyed the woman with confusion, but as she approached, his eyes widened as it finally dawned on him.
+Rin couldn't tell what his reflection was talking about at first.
+But as the woman approached, his eyes widened.
+Her identity finally dawned on him.

 Please sign in to leave a comment.